 But one thing all of these firms have in common is they know — empirically — how their brand is perceived in the marketplace by doing research.

 In B2B, a brand study is an objective evaluation of how a company is perceived by their target audience.
 It looks at the big picture: the buyer’s journey, client experience and beyond.
 A successful study will measure specific brand attributes like value, delivery, referral potential, reputation and visibility.

-In our latest research study, we found differentiation to be the #1 marketing priority of high-growth professional services firms.
+In our latest research study, we found differentiation to be one of the top marketing priorities of high-growth professional services firms.
 But differentiation is not so easily achieved.
 I see it all the time looking at company websites:

 “We’re a one-stop shop for all your needs.”